Stay in the know

 Access from Pebble Lane leading to our museum garden does not provide level access as it slopes up and might not be suitable for wheelchair users due to Pebble Lane having a cobbled surface.

 The museum has a number of portable ramps for special events when extra doors are opened such as access to the Learnings Zones and Georgian Room via the garden.
 Please contact us on firstname.lastname@example.org or ring 01296331441 to book.

 Access to the café via the garden includes a step.
 If you’d like to take your food and drink to our outdoor seating areas, the suitable option is to exit the museum’s main entrance and walk left around to the garden.

 There is seating available in all galleries however not all benches have backrests.
-There are also portable folding chairs available in the Discover Bucks Galleries to visitors who cannot stand for long periods of time.

 The garden has a number of benches with backrests as well as chairs with a backrest and armrest in the outdoor café seating area.

 The museum delivers Touch Tours for blind and visually impaired visitors, there is also some large print documents available in the Discover Bucks Galleries and there are audio guides available in the Georgian room.
 Where possible we can also print further documents in large print if you let us know in advance.
 For more information click on our Community Page.